Ed Parker Rotary Park car park upgrade

 • Planning: Mid 2024

-• Redesign a section of the car park, asphalt internal road with a cul-de-sac at the northern end of the car park
+• Redesigned a section of the car park and built an asphalt internal road with a cul-de-sac at the northern end

-• Install rocks and bollards to manage vehicle movement
+• Installed rocks and bollards to manage vehicle movement

-• Accessible parking bay and connecting concrete footpath
+• Added an accessible parking bay with a connecting concrete footpath

-Council is upgrading Ed Parker Rotary Park to enhance the recreational and aesthetic qualities of the park while improving traffic flow and accessibility.
+We upgraded Ed Parker Rotary Park to enhance its recreational and visual appeal while improving traffic flow and accessibility.

-Additionally, wet weather, particularly during the flood events of 2017 and 2022, have caused significant damage to the car park, making the park's maintenance both challenging and costly.
-Upgrading the car park will enhance safety, reduce environmental impact, and provide a more sustainable and manageable solution for the area.
+Wet weather, especially during the 2017 and 2022 floods, had caused major damage to the car park, making maintenance difficult and expensive.
+By upgrading the car park, we improved safety, reduced environmental impact and created a more sustainable and manageable solution for the area.

 How it’s getting done